See something we could improve on this page? Give website feedback.

 What is happening now?

-We are currently working on design for the following traffic calming projects to be built in spring/summer 2026:
+We are currently working on design for the following traffic calming projects which will be built in spring/summer 2026:

 Completed Projects